hcholab/decor/dev_setup_notes.md

 * Create a new development environment, following steps 1, 2, 3, 4, 11, 12 and 14 should be sufficient to get started.

-* You should add the following line to your `.bashrc` or `.zshrc` file to be able to import the `bitween` package from anywhere in your system:
+* You should add the following line to your `.bashrc` or `.zshrc` file to be able to import the `bitween` package from anywhere in your system while *developing*:

 ```bash
 export PYTHONPATH=${PYTHONPATH}:${HOME}/<your-project-root>/bitween/src